How to Get Your Work Published in

 You are reading these guidelines because you are considering contributing something amazing to The Regeneration Magazine.
 The Regeneration is a biannual publication about the people, ideas, and businesses working to restore our relationship with the environment, creating a more equitable world for all living things.

-We will also accept pieces on a variety of other sub-topics relating to climate change on a case-by-case basis.
+We will also accept pieces on a variety of other sub-topics relating to climate change, social justice and social entrepreneurship on a case-by-case basis.